Jabs equal jobs? Fed sees possible economic boom if vaccine gets on track | Politics

 One U.S. Federal Reserve official says there is now a "clearer focus" about the economy's path forward and a horizon for a fuller recovery.
 Another says the pandemic's "endgame" is here.
 A third predicts 2021 will prove "impressive."
 After a catastrophic spell when economic conditions were so confounded by the coronavirus that the Fed stopped making projections altogether, U.S. central bankers now like what they see.

 Even as they concede the riots by supporters of President Donald Trump that shut down Congress last week and concerns about continued violence pose a risk, officials say the transition to a new administration on Jan.
 20 and a likely accelerating vaccine rollout have left them optimistic.
-The incoming administration of President-elect Joe Biden has said it plans to speed vaccine distribution, and outgoing Trump administration officials may move as soon as today to recommend on its own that age limits be lowered and other rules be loosened so more people can get shots now.
+The incoming administration of President-elect Joe Biden has said it plans to speed vaccine distribution, and the outgoing Trump administration urged states to loosen rules and offer vaccines to all Americans over age 65 or with chronic health conditions.

 "We have a trillion (dollars) in excess savings.
 We have checks coming in the mailbox.
 There will be enough demand" from consumers to keep the recovery on track, Fed Vice Chair Richard Clarida said last week in forecasting an "impressive" 2021.
 If 2020 was when shutdowns and disease took the economy to "new and unfamiliar places," Richmond Fed President Thomas Barkin said, "the future has finally come into clearer focus," with vaccines likely leading to a fuller reopening by midyear.